fetchai/agents-aea/docs/skill.md

 When you add a skill with the CLI, a directory is created which includes modules for the `Behaviour`, `Task`, and `Handler` classes as well as a configuration file `skill.yaml`.

+## Independence of skills

+Skills are `horizontally layered`, that is they run independently of each other.
+They also cannot access each other's state.

+Two skills can communicate with each other in two ways.
+The skill context provides access via `self.context.shared_state` to a key-value store which allows skills to share state.
+A skill can also define as a callback another skill in [a message to the decision maker](../decision-maker-transaction).

 ## Context